trufflesuite/truffle/packages/truffle-core/README.md

 1. Process each file in the array of files associated with the target, using the file extension to determine which processor to use.
 2. After processing each file, concatenate all the results.
-3. Send the concatenated result through post processors that perform additional work on the resultant file.
+3. Send the concatenated result through post-processors that perform additional work on the resultant file.

 ##### Example: Integrating ReactJS & the CJSX Extension